-However, hiring is a straightforward process, especially if you think of it in terms of what’s known as the hiring funnel (or recruitment funnel).
+However, MSP HR is a straightforward process, especially if you think of it in terms of what’s known as the hiring funnel (or recruitment funnel).

-The hiring funnel refers to a series of steps that you go through in the hiring process as you recruit and select a new employee.
+The hiring funnel refers to a series of steps that you go through in the MSP HR process as you find and select a new employee.
 It includes six main stages:

 - Generating awareness of your opening.